 High Protein Snacks For Your Chicken During Molting Season

-- Eggs – It’s always easy to whip up scrambled eggs in the morning.
+- Eggs– It’s always easy to whip up scrambled eggs in the morning.
 Perhaps, you can make some for your chickens too.
 They love these kinds of food and are very easy to eat, given the texture of eggs.
+Just make sure that it’s not raw eggs to avoid the tendency of chickens to eat their own eggs.

-- Chicken – Like how chickens provide protein to humans, chickens are also good protein sources for chickens.
+- Chicken– Like how chickens provide protein to humans, chickens are also good protein sources for chickens.
 It’s delicious!
-However, for chickens’ food, it can be pretty pricey as it’s not usually the first choice when it comes to snacks.
+However, chicken food can be pretty pricey as it’s not usually the first choice when it comes to snacks.
 Thus, if you have some leftover cooked chicken and would want your flock to try some, do not hesitate.